mogu-lab/mogu-lab.github.io/pages/joining.md

 ## Why do research?

-There are many reasons to do research:
+There are many reasons to do research, including:
-1. Personal fulfillment, development, and enjoyment: Research can be fun and enriching.
+1. **Personal fulfillment, development, and enjoyment:** Research can be fun and enriching.
 It’s a great way to find immediate use and meaning for things you learned in the classroom, and to dive deeper.
-2. Career prospects: The skills you gain from research – like understanding scientific literature, making and evaluating scientific hypotheses, breaking big and complicated questions into small digestible ones, etc. – are generalizable.
+2. **Career prospects:** The skills you gain from research – like understanding scientific literature, making and evaluating scientific hypotheses, breaking big and complicated questions into small digestible ones, etc. – are generalizable.
 They will serve you well no matter what path you take after.
-3. Responsible citizenship: Research teaches you ways in which to question and challenge what already exists.
+3. **Responsible citizenship:** Research teaches you ways in which to question and challenge what already exists.

 ## What background do I need?